 The Standard Model is complicated, and so the calculations necessary for predicting LHC phenomena are quite involved.
 Therefore the calculations are typically divided up into various different parts which must be interfaced together to get a complete prediction.
 Our group in Edinburgh has considerable expertise in the major parts of this pipeline towards prediction.
 As part of an international software development project, NNPDF, we have developed a neural-network method to parametrise Parton Distribution Functions, crucial for understanding physics at hadron colliders without systematic theoretical bias.
-We are also involved in developing automated code, HEJ and NJET, which calculates predictions for high-energy processes at the LHC which produce collimated jets of energy.
+We also calculate theoretical predictions for high-energy processes at the LHC which produce collimated jets of energy for comparison to LHC data through HEJ.
 On the more analytic side, we are leading a major effort aimed at understanding the infrared singularities of QCD amplitudes.
 Studying the structure of these singularities is important both from a theoretical perspective, and from the pragmatic one of collider phenomenology.
 Infrared singularities provide the key to soft-gluon resummation, which is essential for precise predictions.
 Finally, we also work on deepening our understanding of the structure of the Standard Model.
 Recently, there have been several big advances in our ability to calculate processes which is based on a deeper understanding of the physics of the process.
 This has opened up the possibility of matching experimental progress to the next level of precision.

 PhD project opportunities in Collider Physics